Gaseous Dynamical Friction: a Numerical Study of Extended Perturbers: Analytic solution to dynamical friction in gaseous media

 \section{Analytic solution to dynamical friction in gaseous media}

 In contrast to dynamical friction in a collision-less medium, pressure gradients within a gaseous medium introduce additional forces on the evolving gas.
-These forces lead to the formation of structure within the over-dense wake.
-The time dependent form of this structure can be derived using linear perturbation theory to model the density perturbation as an expanding density wave \citep{ja:ostriker1999}.
+These forces lead to the formation of structure within the overdense wake, where the wake is defined as the perturbation to the uniform density background gas.
+The time-dependent form of this structure can be derived using linear perturbation theory to model the density perturbation as an expanding density wave \citep{ja:ostriker1999}.